 - Under $100: It's possible to get a trailer dolly for a reasonable price.
 Products in this price range are typically easy to assemble and feature a long-lasting powder-coat finish.
 However, they don't carry as much weight as more expensive and more robust models.

-- $100 and up: If you spend a little more money, you'll find dollies with more features.
+- Over $100: If you spend a little more money, you'll find dollies with more features.
 Products that cost over $100 usually have an adjustable ball height, which makes them more versatile.
 They are also more heavy-duty and are designed to resist wear and tear.